 Treske always aim to install your kitchen with the least amount of fuss and disturbance.
 The whole process of design and specification can take anywhere from a few days to a few weeks depending on build complexity and the need to work with complimentary trades.
 The process of physically installing your new kitchen would normally be completed within a two week period.

-Yes – Treske will always install your kitchen with our own highly trained and experienced craftsmen who are specialist cabinet makers and kitchen fitters either from our own workforce or from trusted specialist fitters we work regularly with.
+Treske will always install your kitchen with highly trained and experienced craftsmen who are specialist cabinet makers and kitchen fitters either from our own workforce or from trusted specialist fitters we work regularly with.

-Yes- Although most of the kitchens we design for customers are in Yorkshire and the North East, Treske are proud of the fact that we have installed kitchens the length and breadth of the UK and we continue to do so, on a regular basis.
+Yes - Although most of the kitchens we design for customers are in Yorkshire and the North East, Treske are proud of the fact that we have installed kitchens the length and breadth of the UK and we continue to do so on a regular basis.

 As a designer and maker of the very highest quality kitchens you might be pleasantly surprised at the competitive price.
-The furniture element of any kitchen may only be 50% of the overall project cost.
-The final price of any kitchen is heavily dependent upon choice of appliances, work surfaces etc. As a general guide Treske kitchen furniture would normally cost around £15,000 to £20,000 for the average sized kitchen.
+The cabinetry element of any kitchen may only be 50% of the overall project cost, as the final price of a kitchen is heavily dependent upon choice of appliances, work surfaces etc. As a general guide Treske cabinetry would normally cost around £30,000 to £40,000 for the typical sized kitchen.